 Near the end of the bit is a vacuum port.
 It allows the bit to turn while the hose stays in place.
 Bosch’s dust extractor hose nozzle is already a perfect fit, so it works well here.

 Flip your vacuum on or use the automatic tool activation setting and drill away.
-The Bosch Speed Clean rotary hammer bit collects the dust you create as it drills, leaving a clean hole that’s ready for your chemical and anchor installation without the extra steps of cleaning it out first.
+The Bosch Speed Clean rotary hammer bit collects the dust you create as it drills.
+This leaves a clean hole for your chemical and anchor installation without the extra steps of cleaning it out first.

 It really is, but there are some things worth addressing.
 I used the bit with Bosch’s VAC090A – a 150 CFM, 9-gallon unit that’s one of our go-to dust extractors, so it’s no slouch.
 With the vacuum on full power, you can only feel a slight pull through the bit.
 The holes are small and there’s only so much airflow they’ll allow.